capenaka/SlicerUpperAirwaySegmentator/README.md

 <img src="https://github.com/alejandro-matos/SlicerUpperAirwaySegmentator/raw/main/Screenshots/11.png" width="700"/>

 ## UpperAirwaySegmentator Model
 UpperAirwaySegmentator is based on nnUNet framework.
-The Upper Airway (UA) of 75 CBCTs coming from the University of Alberta were manually segmented.
-40 of these CBCT sets were randomly selected for training, while the remaining 35 were used for testing its performance.
+The Upper Airway (UA) is comprised of the pharyngeal and sinonasal airway regions.
+In this work, 75 CBCTs coming from the University of Alberta were manually segmented.
+40 of these CBCT sets were randomly selected for training, while the remaining 35 were used for testing its performance. <!-- Will change this number later when I add more CBCTs to the training in v2 tk-->

 If you use UpperAirwaySegmentator for your work, please cite our paper and nnU-Net: